Gulag: Overview

 Genrikh Yagoda (middle) inspecting the construction of the Moscow-Volga canal, 1935.
 Behind his right shoulder is Nikita Khrushchev.

 Some historians estimate that 14 million people were imprisoned in the Gulag labor camps from 1929 to 1953 (the estimates for the period from 1918 to 1929 are more difficult to calculate).
 Other calculations, by historian Orlando Figes, refer to 25 million prisoners of the Gulag in 1928–1953.
 A further 6–7 million were deported and exiled to remote areas of the USSR, and 4–5 million passed through labor colonies, plus who were already in, or had been sent to, labor settlements.

 According to some estimates, the total population of the camps varied from 510,307 in 1934 to 1,727,970 in 1953.
 According to other estimates, at the beginning of 1953 the total number of prisoners in prison camps was more than 2.4 million, of which more than 465,000 were political prisoners.
 Between 1934 and 1953, 20% to 40% of the Gulag population in each given year were released.

-The institutional analysis of the Soviet concentration system is complicated by the formal distinction between GULAG and GUPVI.
-GUPVI (ГУПВИ) was the Main Administration for Affairs of Prisoners of War and Internees (Главное управление по делам военнопленных и интернированных, Glavnoye upravleniye po delam voyennoplennyh i internirovannyh), a department of NKVD (later MVD) in charge of handling of foreign civilian internees and prisoners of war in the Soviet Union during and in the aftermath of World War II (1939–1953).
-In many ways the GUPVI system was similar to GULAG.
+Most Gulag inmates were not political prisoners, although significant numbers of political prisoners could be found in the camps at any one time.